Opeoluwa-Fatunmbi/Opeoluwa-Fatunmbi/README.md

 I'm OPEOLUWA FATUNMBI

-- 🔭 I’m currently working on building
+- 🔭 I’m currently working on APIs
-- 🌱 I’m currently addicted to DJANGO!
+- 🌱 I’m addicted to DJANGO!
 - 👯 I’m looking to collaborate on Backend Projects
 - 💬 Ask me about the latest technologies
 - 📫 How to reach me: +(234)8155260863
-- ⚡ Fun fact: I love food!
+- ⚡ Fun fact: I code with inspirations from nature itself!

 <a href="https://www.buymeacoffee.com/opeoluwaf" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>